On directional maximal operators in higher dimensions: Proof of Theorem A

 We suppose for a contradiction that the region defined by \eqref{Cond1} and \eqref{Cond3} is not empty.
 It is clear by comparing the inequalities in \eqref{Cond1} that the components of a vector $\xi$ in this region cannot all have the same sign.
-By symmetric invariance of the conditions, we may suppose that $\xi_1,\ldots,\xi_{m-1}\ge 0$ and that $\xi_m,\ldots,\xi_{n}< 0$ for some $1 < m \le n$.
+By symmetric invariance of the conditions, we may suppose that for some $1 < m \le n$.
 We can also suppose without loss of generality that $|\xi_1|\ge|\xi_j|$ for all $j>1$ and $|\xi_m|\ge|\xi_j|$ for all $j>m$.
-Then taking $j=1$ and $k=m$ in \eqref{Cond3};
+Then taking $j=1$ and $k=m$ in~\eqref{Cond3} we see that $|\xi_1|\ge n|\xi_m|$.
+On the other hand, by the first condition of \eqref{Cond1},